Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

+Higher congestion leads to higher travel time on any edge.
+More formally, let \(\ell_e(\cdot)\) be a strictly increasing smooth function which denotes the travel time of using edge \(e\in \mc{E}\) as a function of congestion.
+A social planner can alter the congestion levels on the network by imposing tolls on the edges of the network which changes the preferences of travelers for different routes.
+Let \(x_e\in \mb{R}\) denote the tolls imposed on edge \(e\in \mc{E}\). \footnote{Here, we allow for tolls to take negative values.
+Such tolling scheme can be implemented by considering revenue-refunding schemes.} Under the network tolls \(x=(x_e)_{e\in \mc{E}}\in \mathbb{R}^{|\mc{E}|}\) and route flow \(y\in Y\), the overall cost experienced by travelers from o-d pair \(z\in \mc{Z}\) taking a route \(r\in \mc{R}_z\) is

-The goal of social planner is to minimize the overall congestion on the network while also minimizing the tolls levied on travelers.
-More formally, it is given by \(f(p,q)= \sum_{e\in \mc{E}}w_e(q)\ell_e(w_e(q)) + \lambda \|p\|^2\).
-This problem falls into the setup of \eqref{eq: SG} introduced above.
-Note that to solve \eqref{eq: WE} the planner needs to know about o-d demand of travelers which is a private information of travelers.
-In this paper we propose an algorithm to solve the preceding problem without knowledge of o-d demand of travelers and can only observe the flow on the network.
+Given a fixed network tolls \(x\), the resulting congestion -- \emph{Wardrop equilibrium} -- can be obtained by solving the following strictly convex optimization problem (\cite{patriksson2015traffic}) { } The goal of social planner is to minimize the overall congestion on the network while also minimizing the tolls levied on travelers.
+More formally, the planner's objective function is given by \( f(x,y)= \sum_{e\in \mc{E}}w_e(y)\ell_e(w_e(y)) + \lambda \|x\|^2, \) where the first term corresponds to the average congestion on the network and second term is a regularization term with parameter \(\lambda> 0\), which ensures low values of tolls.
+Thus, the problem of toll design is as follows